 See Sell Your Land with a Neighbor Letter Campaign to learn more about neighbor letter campaigns, including what to write in the letter.

 With millions of visitors per month, Craigslist.org is one of the most visited websites in the US.
 If you think of Craigslist as just a place to pick up used furniture, think again.
 Craigslist is home to millions of real estate listings.

 Why use Craigslist to sell your land?

-Craigslist does have some drawbacks though.
-There tend to be a lot of 'tire kickers' - people that will ask questions, but are not serious about buying.
-The most dreaded question from anyone who's ever sold land on Craigslist may be 'Is it still available?'
+Craigslist does have some drawbacks, though.
+There tend to be many 'tire kickers' - people who will ask questions but are not serious about buying.
+The most dreaded question from anyone who's ever sold land on Craigslist may be, 'Is it still available?'

-Buyers also associate Craigslist with bargains, so it wouldn't be ideal for selling the most valuable types of properties.
+Buyers also associate Craigslist with bargains, so it wouldn't be ideal to sell the most valuable properties.

 - Specific category for land